 For further progress, more specific experimental data sets are desirable.
-Indeed, in the above calculations, we used the average data for buoyancy frequency, velocity shear, and the rate of kinetic energy dissipation plotted in red in figure 2 of Forryan et al. (2013).
-However, the same figure shows a significant, up to an order, data scatter from each cruise, obtained in different locations and on different days.
-The authors do not specify the confidence intervals of the data, and no correlation between different curves for shear and buoyancy frequency curves is known.
-Still, it is possible to evaluate the maximal span of results based on the extreme curves in each plot.
-For that, we digitized the leftmost and rightmost curves for the shear and buoyancy, interpolated them, and used the resulting functions to calculate the limits of the theoretical TKE dissipation rate using equations 4 and 5.
-For cruise 306 It is shown in 10.
+Indeed, in the above calculations, we used the average data for buoyancy frequency, velocity shear, and rate of kinetic energy dissipation plotted in red in Fig. 2 of Forryan et al. (2013).
+However, the same figure shows significant, up to 1 order of magnitude, data scatter from each cruise, obtained in different locations and on different days.
+The authors do not specify the confidence intervals of the data, and no correlation between the different curves for the shear and buoyancy frequency curves is known.
+Still, it is possible to evaluate the maximal span of the results based on the extreme curves in each plot.
+For that, we digitized the leftmost and rightmost curves for the shear and buoyancy, interpolated them, and used the resulting functions to calculate the limits of the theoretical dissipation rate using Eqs.
+(4) and (5).
+For cruise 306, this is shown in Fig. 12.

-Note that the data scattering for this value shown in Forryan et al. (2013) lies within the maximal theoretical limits which implies that knowing the real data for a specific location and time of the measurement, we would reasonably well predict the corresponding depth dependence for turbulent kinetic energy dissipation rate.
+Note that the data scattering for this value shown in Forryan et al. (2013) lies within the maximal theoretical limits, which implies that, knowing the real data for a specific location and time of measurement, we would reasonably predict the corresponding depth dependence for the turbulent kinetic energy dissipation rate.
 Similar results take place for other cruises.

-Note in conclusion that the kinetic approach used in the equations used above allows to naturally include the potential energy into consideration.
-Considering a large variation of empirical parameters given in different sources (Smyth et al., 2013; Liu et al., 2017; You et al., 2003), for the further study it seems important to find more of experimental data allowing to apply the theory.
+Note in conclusion that the kinetic approach used in the equations used above allows us to naturally include the potential energy under consideration.
+Considering a large variation of empirical parameters given in different sources (Smyth et al., 2013; Liu et al., 2017; You et al., 2003), for further study it seems important to find more experimental data allowing us to apply the theory.
 We also plan to extend the present approach to description of time-varying turbulence in the field of internal waves (e.g., Moum et al., 2022).